 The company shall, within a period of 90 days of making any transfer of an amount, prepare a statement containing the names, their last known addresses and the unpaid dividend to be paid to each person and place it on the web-site of the company, if any, and also on any other web-site approved by the Central Government for this purpose, in such form, manner and other particulars as may be prescribed.
 Accordingly, in the given situation, RST Ltd. failed to give statement of Unpaid/unclaimed dividend and so liable for the said noncompliance of section 124 of the Companies Act, 2013.
 Any person claiming to be entitled to any money transferred under section 124(1) to the Unpaid Dividend Account of the company may apply to the company for payment of the money claimed.
-If RST Ltd fails to comply to with any of the requirements of this section, such a company shall be liable to a penalty of one lakh rupees and in case of continuing failure with a further penalty of five hundred rupees for each day after the first during which the failure continues subject to maximum of ten lakh rupees and in case of continuing failure with a further penalty of one hundred rupees for each day after the first during which such failure continues subject to a maximum of two lakh rupees.
+If RST Ltd fails to comply to with any of the requirements of this section, such a company shall be liable to a penalty of one lakh rupees and in case of continuing failure with a further penalty of five hundred rupees for each day after the first during which the failure continues subject to maximum of ten lakh rupees and every officer of the company who is in default shall be liable to a penalty of twenty five thousand rupees and in case of continuing failure with a further penalty of one hundred rupees for each day after the first during which such failure continues subject to a maximum of two lakh rupees.